monsoonmaelstrom/book2/book2.md

 “I know that intellectually, but sometimes it’s hard to feel it,” he tells me.
 “I just… I wish I didn’t care.
 You don’t care.”

 “No, but I’m… me.
 Caring is normal, even if it sucks.
 It bothers me sometimes that I *don’t* care,” I admit. “*Everyone* else cares, and I can’t even pretend to care.
-It’s just another way that I’m not like everyone else.”
+It’s another way that I’m not like everyone else.”

 “I guess the grass is always greener.”